 Most University of Colorado dissertations and theses are searchable through the Dissertations & Theses at University of Colorado System collection, with full-text supplied for most post-1996 titles.
 Auraria Library archives campus-produced theses and dissertations.
-Consult your advisor or the Digital Collections Manager on the deposit process.
+Consult the Digital Collections Manager on the deposit process.

 Why Does the Library Remove Materials from the Collection?

 Library collections may appear to be static but they are constantly evolving.
 To insure an active, academically useful collection, materials are regularly evaluated for possible withdrawal and cancellation.
 Factors considered in removing or discontinuing access to materials include: